-The Arkansas Tobacco Settlement Commission established by the Master Settlement Agreement funds described in the "Tobacco Settlement Proceeds Act" is charged with the oversight and assessment of performance of seven statewide programs.
-Arkansas Tobacco Control (ATC) receives funding from the Arkansas Department of Health (ADH) Tobacco Prevention and Cessation Program (TPCP), which is funded by the "Tobacco Settlement Proceeds Act."
+Settlement Agreement funds described in the "Tobacco Settlement Proceeds Act" is charged with the oversight and assessment of performance of six statewide programs.
+Arkansas Tobacco Control (ATC) receives fiduciary support from the Arkansas Department of Health (ADH) Tobacco Prevention and Cessation Program (TPCP), which is funded by the "Tobacco Settlement Proceeds Act."

-The ATC works with Department of Human Services (DHS) Division of Aging, Adult and Behavioral Health Services (DAABHS) / Regional Prevention Providers (RPPs) to educate 'tobacco' merchants throughout the state of Arkansas on current laws regarding tobacco and alternative nicotine products such as e-cigarettes.
-The training consists of the following: reviewing the laws regarding sales of tobacco products to minors, providing details of what specific tobacco and alternative nicotine products are age-restricted, and explaining the penalties for violating the law.
+Both the ATC and the TPCP work with the Department of Human Services (DHS)/Regional Prevention Providers (RPPs) to educate tobacco merchants throughout the state of Arkansas.
+The training consists of: reviewing the laws regarding sales of tobacco products to minors, providing details of what specific tobacco and vapor products are age-restricted, and explaining the penalties for violating the law.
 Each trainee receives an Arkansas driver's license brochure showing how to recognize an underage ID by the color-coding and vertical format.
 During the class, trainees are given an opportunity to ask questions.